Skip to main content

 Determine Game Architecture and Rendering API

-Before manually installing ReShade, you need to identify two key details about your game: its bit architecture (32-bit or 64-bit) and the Rendering API it uses (such as DirectX 9, DirectX 10, DirectX 11, DirectX 12, or OpenGL).
-This information is essential for selecting the correct ReShade binary and renaming it properly so your game can load it.
+Before manually installing ReShade, identify two key details about your game: its bit architecture (32-bit or 64-bit) and the Rendering API it uses (DirectX 9, 10, 11, 12, or OpenGL).

 Download the ReShade Injector

-Choose the injector based on your game's architecture:
+Choose the injector that matches your game's architecture:

 Download the ReShade Setup Tool